-The Department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
+The department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
 Its ultimate goal is to drive discovery to develop transformative care for cancer patients.

-Twenty-two distinct research laboratories make up the Department's research community.
+Twenty-two distinct research laboratories make up the department's research community.
 These include fifteen independent but collaborating laboratories, each led by a principal investigator, and the Human Integrated Tumour Immunology Discovery Engine (Hi-TIDe), an integrated discovery and development collective of seven research groups in the Ludwig Lausanne Branch.

 The community also includes groups dedicated to the clinical development of cell therapies, and the Center of experimental therapeutics, its clinical research engine.
 The Center for precision oncology at the Lausanne University Hospital, and six affiliated research laboratories at the EPFL, the Swiss Federal Institute of Technology in Lausanne, the University of Geneva and the Lausanne University Hospital, complete our science teams.

-The Department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).
+The department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).

-The Department of Oncology UNIL CHUV is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, the EPFL, the Swiss Federal Institute of Technology in Lausanne, and Lake Geneva's two university hospitals, CHUV and HUG.
+The Department of oncology UNIL CHUV is a founding member of the Swiss Cancer Center Léman, a comprehensive partnership against cancer in the Lac Léman (Lake Geneva) region, which unites the University of Lausanne, the University of Geneva, the EPFL, the Swiss Federal Institute of Technology in Lausanne, and Lake Geneva's two university hospitals, CHUV and HUG.

 A recent partnership completed with CERN to co-develop FLASH, a breakthrough approach to cancer radiation therapy, complements its innovation task force.

-The Department is a founding member of the Oncology Network of Western Switzerland, (Réseau Romand d’oncologie), an alliance of clinical oncologists from five of the French-speaking Swiss cantons dedicated to the care of patients through clinical trials and precision oncology.
+The department is a founding member of the Oncology Network of Western Switzerland, (Réseau Romand d’oncologie), an alliance of clinical oncologists from five of the French-speaking Swiss cantons dedicated to the care of patients through clinical trials and precision oncology.

-The Department is also a founding member of important clinical and translational research networks including the Cell Therapy Group of the Swiss Group for Clinical Cancer Research (SAKK), the European Thoracic Oncology Platform (eTOP), and the Head-and-Neck Oncology and Radiation Therapy Group (GORTEC).
+It is also a founding member of important clinical and translational research networks including the Cell Therapy Group of the Swiss Group for Clinical Cancer Research (SAKK), the European Thoracic Oncology Platform (eTOP), and the Head-and-Neck Oncology and Radiation Therapy Group (GORTEC).
 In addition, the department is part of academic pharma networks such as the Global Expert Centers Initiative (GECI, Bristol Myers Squibb) and the Immunotherapy Centers of Research Excellence (ImCORE, Roche).